hyperledger/besu-docs/docs/public-networks/concepts/transactions/pool.md

 ## Transaction pool methods and options

-Methods and options for configuring and monitoring the transaction pool include the following:
+You can configure and monitor the transaction pool using the following methods, subscriptions, and options:

 | Method                                                                                             | Description                                                                         |
 |----------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|